University of London

-The University of London (UoL; abbreviated as Lond or more rarely Londin in post-nominals) is a federal public research university located in London, England, United Kingdom.
-The university was established by royal charter in 1836 as a degree-awarding examination board for students holding certificates from University College London and King's College London and "other such other Institutions, corporate or unincorporated, as shall be established for the purpose of Education, whether within the Metropolis or elsewhere within our United Kingdom".
-This fact allows it to be one of three institutions to claim the title of the third-oldest university in England, and moved to a federal structure in 1900.
-It is now incorporated by its fourth (1863) royal charter and governed by the University of London Act 2018.
+The University of London (UoL; abbreviated as Lond or more rarely Londin in post-nominals) is a federal public research university in London, England, United Kingdom.
+The university was established by royal charter in 1836 as a degree-awarding examination board for students holding certificates from University College London, King's College London, and "other such institutions, corporate or unincorporated, as shall be established for the purpose of Education, whether within the Metropolis or elsewhere within our United Kingdom".
+It is one of three institutions to have claimed the title of the third-oldest university in England.
+It moved to a federal structure with constituent colleges in 1900.
+It is now incorporated by its fourth (1863) royal charter and governed by the University of London Act 2018 (c. iii).

-It was the first university in the United Kingdom to introduce examinations for women, in 1869 and, a decade later, the first to admit women to degrees.
-In 1913, it appointed Caroline Spurgeon as only the second female professor at a British university, and in 1948 was the first British university to appoint a woman as its vice chancellor (chief executive).
-The university's member institutions house the oldest teaching hospitals in England.